PlayCover/PlayBook/PlayBook/src/getting_started/download_ipa.md

-# Download & Install iOS .ipa files
+# Download, Install, and Update iOS .ipa files

 `.ipa` files must be decrypted to add them to PlayCover.
 Quite often, the app you're looking for will already be decrypted.